marijnh/Eloquent-JavaScript/10_modules.md

 Structuring programs is one of the subtler aspects of programming.
 Any nontrivial piece of functionality can be modeled in various ways.

-Good program design is subjective—there are trade-offs involved, and matters of taste.
+Good program design is subjective—there are trade-offs involved and matters of taste.
 The best way to learn the value of well-structured design is to read or work on a lot of programs and notice what works and what doesn't.
 Don't assume that a painful mess is "just the way it